dappradar/nft-sales-adapters/readme.md

 ## Repository Structure

-All adapters should have separated from other and have its own directory, example:
+All adapters should have separated from other and have its own directory, for example:

 * _adapters/ens_
 * _adapters/axie-infinity_